You’ve just taken your gorgeous pet companion home and are wondering what the first thing you should teach him?

 Your dog must feel at ease when you touch and handle various sections of his body.

 One of the most important things you can teach your dog right now is to help him stay calm while touching different sections of his body.

-7. Crate training is number seven.
+7. Crate training

 All dogs should be able to stay in a crate with ease.
 A crate not only provides a safe environment for your dog, but it may also be required in the event of an emergency.

 Crate training should begin when your dog is a puppy to ensure that he is comfortable in a crate.

 Prior to teaching them basic obedience commands, I recommend focusing on the aforementioned stages.
 You’ll have plenty of time to train your dog to sit once he’s around 16 weeks old.

 If your dog is adjusting well and learning his name and bonding with you, it isn’t a bad idea to begin basic obedience training early.

 Below is an Infographic with our top 8 dog training suggestions for new pet owners.

 Being patient is one of the most crucial things you can do when teaching your dog.
 They are still learning, which might take time.
 Additionally, certain breeds pick up information more quickly than others.
 Your dog might become preoccupied or forget.
 When they make a mistake, don’t lose your temper.
 Instead, be sure to change the behavior before rewarding accomplishments.